Carrick to Carry Manchester United: Is Ole Gunnar Solskjær a Better Option?

 Michael Carrick is now Manchester United’s interim manager.
 His style or Ole Gunnar Solskjær’s attacking approach, which is better to help the team get back on top?

 Michael Carrick’s return to Manchester United as interim head coach has reopened a familiar debate about what the club actually needs.
-Ruben Amorim walked away in early January with United sitting seventh in the Premier League, already drifting from the Champions League places.
-It was a position that felt flat for a side that should compete higher.
+Ruben Amorim walked away in early January when United were seventh in the Premier League table, and already drifting from the Champions League.
+This was definitely not where a club like Manchester United should be.

-United have chosen to look inward, turning to Carrick whose ties to the club run deep on and off the pitch.
+United chose to look inward by turning to Michael Carrick whose has a lot of ties to the club.

 As a player, the former England international spent 12 years at United, made 464 appearances, and won 12 major trophies, including five Premier League titles and the 2008 Champions League.

-He took those qualities into coaching where he served as a first team coach under José Mourinho and Ole Gunnar Solskjær, and briefly took caretaker charge in November 2021, overseeing three unbeaten matches.
+He took those qualities into coaching where he served as a first team coach under José Mourinho and Ole Gunnar Solskjær, and briefly took caretaker charge in November 2021, when he oversaw three unbeaten matches.

 Why Carrick?

-The decision to appoint Carrick came after some consideration with Ole Gunnar Solskjær, who was also in talks for the role.
-Solskjær, like Carrick, carries the weight of United history, with 11 years as a player at Old Trafford and a reputation for scoring decisive goals, most famously the stoppage-time winner in the 1999 Champions League final.
+The decision to appoint Carrick was after some consideration with Ole Gunnar Solskjær, who was also in talks for the job.
+The Norwegian, like Carrick, also has a history with Manchester United.
+He spent 11 years as a player at Old Trafford and is popular for scoring decisive goals, including a stoppage-time winner in the 1999 Champions League final.

-Solskjær’s record still divides opinion.
-His spell as caretaker in 2019 started strongly, with 14 wins in 19 games, including nine straight away victories.
-The form faded once he took the job full time.
+People still debate his record today.
+As a caretaker in 2019, he started well with 14 wins in 19 games, including nine straight away victories.
+But when he took on the job full time, that form faded off.

-The Red Devils later suffered heavy defeats, including a 6-1 home loss to Tottenham and a 5-0 defeat to Liverpool.
-Those results exposed flaws, and critics argue they showed how his teams struggled when under pressure.
+The Red Devils later suffered huge defeats, including a 6-1 home loss to Tottenham Hotspur and a 5-0 thrashing by Liverpool.
+Those results exposed him, and those who criticised him said his team couldn't handle pressure.

 Stint at Middlesbrough

-Carrick offers a different profile.
-He leads and thinks the game through.
-That showed during his caretaker spell in 2021, when he made big calls, including benching Cristiano Ronaldo against Chelsea.
-It was a clear message that the team comes first, no matter the name.
+The caretaker job is different.
+As a caretaker in 2021, Carrick made big calls, including benching Cristiano Ronaldo against Chelsea.
+This was a clear message that the team comes first, no matter the name.

-United’s current situation raises the pressure.
-They’re 17 points off league leaders Arsenal, out of all domestic cups, and Carrick’s first game is a high-stakes Manchester derby.
+With United’s current situation, the pressure is higher.
+They’re 17 points off league leaders Arsenal, out of all domestic cups, and Carrick’s first game is the Manchester derby.

-As interim boss, he must chase short-term results while keeping an eye on long-term squad development.
-While Solskjær may have offered a more emotional, attack-minded approach, sources say Carrick was chosen for his understanding of the club, and clear plan.
-These are traits necessary to steady a team that is struggling.
+As interim boss, he must chase short-term results, but he must also not lose sight of long-term squad development.
+Perhaps Solskjær would have offered a more emotional, attack-minded approach, sources say Carrick was chosen for his understanding of the club, and plans.
+These are qualities you need to save a struggling side like United.

-The comparison between Carrick and Solskjær raises questions about United’s direction.
-Solskjær delivered some of the club’s best Premier League finishes since Ferguson, but his teams struggled to adapt and were exposed at the back in big games.
+The club’s decision to hire Carrick, and not Solskjær, makes you to wonder what the plan is.
+Solskjær gave the team some of the best Premier League finishes since Ferguson, but his side struggled to adapt and were exposed in the big games.

-Carrick, still untested over a full season, brings a calmer, more analytical approach.
-Less flashy than Solskjær’s attacking style, he could offer short-term stability.
-Both know the club and have player credibility, but they have different styles: Solskjær motivates with emotion and attack, Carrick focuses on structure and process.
+Carrick is still untested over a full season.
+He could be able to stabilise the team in the short-term.
+Both know the club, but they have different styles: Solskjær motivates with emotion and attack, Carrick focuses on structure and process.
+It looks to be seen how United perform under the former England international.

 Comments (0)